jmcameron/MeshStat/README.md

                num_columns = 6          ; or as large as your monitor supports
 	       font_size = 9
                pane_width_chars = 10
-          - You should see gap on the left/right edges of each node cell, but the node display text will be truncated.
+          - You should see gap on the left and right edges of each node cell, but the node display text will be truncated.
-          - Increase 'pane_width_chars' until the whole MeshStat program window reaches the width of the monitor OR until the gap on each side of each node cell disappears.
+          - Resize the window or increase 'pane_width_chars' until the whole MeshStat program window reaches the width of the monitor OR until the gap on each side of each node cell disappears.
 The decrease 'pane_width_chars' by one.
           - If you do not get the full name of most of your nodes displayed, Reduce the 'font_size' and repeat the process

 - If you have several differnt sets of nodes to monitor (eg, for the different frequency bands), you can specify an arbitrarily named